-The IPPR Commission on Economic Justice this week hosted a major conference which posed the question ‘The UK Economy After Brexit: Working for All?’.
+The IPPR Commission on Economic Justice hosted a major conference on 14th November which posed the question ‘The UK Economy After Brexit: Working for All?’.
 Set in the City of London’s magnificent Fishmongers’ Hall, the all-day event attracted a packed audience with an impressive programme of keynote speeches, expert panels and focused discussions.
 The conference featured prominent political figures, including George Freeman, Tory MP and chair of the Conservative Policy Forum, and The Rt Hon John McDonnell MP, Shadow Chancellor of the Exchequer.

 George Freeman warned of the UK having a ‘crisis of political economy’ which necessitated a ‘profound moment of urgent renewal’.
 Freeman described what he saw as ‘the real choice’ of post-Brexit politics, between a prosperous ‘innovation economy … driving an opportunity economy’ and ‘an old people’s home that couldn’t pay for itself’.
 He went on to outline the components of his two pronged renewal model; an ‘innovation economy driving an opportunity society’.

 John McDonnell announced Labour’s plan to factor climate change risks into economic projections by acknowledging the fiscal risks of the ‘overwhelming challenge of climate change’ when considering the UK economy.
 The Shadow Chancellor explained the OBR would be given additional funding and guaranteed independence in order to ‘become a new centre of expertise for environmental macroeconomics’.
 McDonnell stated the UK economy ‘is working for almost nobody’, instead promoting ‘economic policy with a moral purpose’.